-ACA staff and the farm habitat managers planted 2.75 km of additional shrub rows (2,750 shrubs) to increase territorial space for partridge and pheasants at the farm.
-Additionally, 1,000 willow stakes were harvested and planted around the wetlands to help establish riparian areas, provide soil stabilization, and habitat.
+ACA staff and the farm habitat managers planted 0.5 km of additional shrub rows (500 shrubs) to increase territorial space for partridge and pheasants at the farm.
+Additionally, 1,000 willow stakes were harvested and planted along a decommissioned canal that runs through the property.
+The willow stakes help to establish riparian areas and provide soil stabilization and habitat.